Ruws99/ruws-factorial-digits/README.md

 which is of course wrong.

-The best way to deal with these problems is to use the "%" operator for mod and "//" for floor divion instead of their numpy counterparts.
+The best way to deal with these problems is to use the "%" operator for mod and "//" for floor division instead of their numpy counterparts.

-In light of the assignment's instructions, all math operations should be handled by numpy.
+However, based on the assignment's instructions, all math operations is to be handled and a workaround is needed.

-To solve this, the Fractions library is inported that is essentially a very accurate representation of a float.
-This helps to represent the large number as a very precise floating point number and negates the floating point precision error encountered.
+This is done with the Fractions library that is essentially a very accurate representation of a float type.
+This helps to represent the large number as a very precise floating-point number and negates the floating-point precision error encountered.